-by Michael Brady
+By Michael Brady

 The obelisk in Port Vendres was erected in 1783 to commemorate the Independence of the USA, supported by France and declared at the Treaty of Versailles that year.

-It’s also significant as the “point zero” from which elevations are reckoned, allowing metric measuring of the altitude of all other countries. fixed in the early 19th century by scientist François Arago, born at Estagel in the P-O.
+However, did you know that it’s also significant as the “point zero” from which elevations are reckoned, allowing metric measuring of the altitude of all other countries. fixed in the early 19th century by scientist François Arago, born at Estagel in the P-O.

 The “point” is shown in vertical scale with three figures, top to bottom, 992, 992.5 and 993, engraved on the south-eastern face of the plinth.